Volunteer Chaplains – Changing Communities Worldwide

 Tim, an AIA staff member working with professional soccer in the U.S., has seen the success of the chaplaincy model firsthand.

 “[The clinics] are working really well in opening doors in these countries with the federations and teams,” he says.
 “If I just went there, I could do some stuff.
 But now that I bring in these [professional] athletes, I have 50 coaches and the federation officials coming to us.”

 In the new year, AIA hopes to further expand this impact by hosting the first Global Vision Conference in more than a decade.
 There AIA staff members from around the world will be trained in partnering with volunteers in chaplaincy and church sports ministries.

 In total, the goal is to train, equip, and establish 1,000 new volunteer sports chaplains in 2020.
 Together, these efforts have the potential to impact tens of thousands of lives as athletes are introduced to a new way of competing, and most importantly, Jesus.
-If you feel so compelled, please click here to donate today.

 Learn more about Athletes in Action’s Global Chaplaincy Ministry at aiaintl.com .
 Photo credit to Ted Wilcox.